Raëlism: Outreach and advocacy

 In 2000, the Raëlians launched NOPEDO, a group to combat paedophilia.
 In 2001, they publicly distributed leaflets in Italy and Switzerland protesting the existence of over a hundred child molesters among Roman Catholic clergy in France.
 Geneva's Episcopal vicar sued the Raëlian Church for libel but the judge dismissed the charges as the Raëlian accusation was deemed to only target convicted priests and not the Roman Catholic Church as a whole.
 In 2002, Raëlians held an anti-clerical parade in Montreal, where they gave high school students Christian crosses and invited the students to both burn them and sign letters of apostasy to the Roman Catholic Church.
 The Quebec Association of Bishops called this "incitement to hatred", and several school boards attempted to prevent their students from meeting Raëlians.

 The movement supports genetically-modified foods.
 In 2003, naked members arranged themselves into the shape of the phrases "J'aime OGM" and "I love GM" in a Quebec field.

 In 2006, about 30 Raëlians, some of them topless, took part in an anti-war demonstration in Seoul, South Korea.
 In 2003, Raëlians in white alien costumes bore signs bearing the message "NO WAR ...
 ET wants Peace, too!" to protest the 2003 Invasion of Iraq.

 In 2009 it launched its "Adopt a Clitoris" project to raise money to create a hospital in Africa to reverse damage caused by female genital mutilation (FGM); it has also established Clitoraid, an organization whose mission is to oppose FGM.
-Another of the groups established by the Raëlian Church is ARAMIS(Active Raelian Association for Multiplicity In Sexuality), which is the Raëlian Association of Sexual Minorities and an LGBT rights group.
+Another of the groups established by the Raëlian Church is ARAMIS (Active Raelian Association for Multiplicity In Sexuality), which is the Raëlian Association of Sexual Minorities and an LGBT rights group.

 Several Raëlian groups in the United States have organized annual protests, claiming that women should have the same legal right to go topless in public that men enjoy without fear of arrest for indecent exposure.
 Some people have called this a publicity stunt designed to recruit members.
 Go Topless Day is their annual event, with women protesting topless except for nipple pasties to avoid arrest.
 It is held near 26 August, the anniversary of Women's Equality Day.

-The book Yes to Human Cloning (2001) attracted media attention after its release, including segments on 20/20 and 60 Minutes.
-Biophysicist Gregory Stock described the Raëlian Clonaid project as "sufficiently quirky to command instant media attention."
-It has been estimated that the group received free publicity worth US$500 million as a result of the Clonaid announcement.
-Mark Hunt, a lawyer and politician who wished to clone his dead son with the help of the Clonaid services, was overwhelmed by the volume of media attention and in an interview said that Clonaid's chief executive had become a "press hog".